cis110/python_book/src/datatypes.md

 #### Ordering (`<`, `<=`, `>`, `>=`)

 Sometimes, we may be interested in determining how two values compare to each other: is this less than that? is this number greater than or equal to this other one?
 These next four operators (`<`, `<=`, `>`, `>=`) allow us to do these comparisons in Python.
 Like the equality operators, these operators both produce `bool` values as the output type; however, the comparison operators must take in two values of the same type.
 Values should be both numeric [`int` or `float`], both `str`, or both `bool` on the left and the right hand side.
+When you compare two strings with these operators, they are compared lexographically.
 The next table has some examples.

 | Expression            | Result                   |
 | --------------------- | ------------------------ |